SitecorePowerShell/Book/authoring-reports.md

 # Authoring Reports

 Building reports is a straightforward task.
 We've provided a variety of examples for you to model when designing your own.

 ### Dynamic Reports

-The **Authorable Reports** module includes reports such as *Index Viewer* and *Rules based report* that provide input dialogs to help make the reports dynamic.
+The **Authorable Reports** module includes reports such as _Index Viewer_ and _Rules based report_ that provide input dialogs to help make the reports dynamic.

+**Note:** The **Index Viewer** and **Rules Based Report** are bundled as separate a package on the Sitecore Marketplace.

 #### Index Viewer

-The *Index Viewer* report provides a great example at how to build a generic report that queries against the Sitecore index.
-By navigating to *Sitecore -> Toolbox -> Index Viewer* you can conveniently launch the report.
+The _Index Viewer_ report provides a great example at how to build a generic report that queries against the Sitecore index.
+By navigating to _Sitecore -&gt; Toolbox -&gt; Index Viewer_ you can conveniently launch the report.

 First you will be prompted with a dialog to select the index to search.